pouyabey/voip-help-desk-support-lab/README.md

 # VoIP Help Desk Support Lab

-This project documents a hands-on VoIP support lab focused on common help desk and entry-level IT support tasks.
+This project is a small VoIP support lab built around the kind of tasks that can come up in help desk and entry-level IT support work.

-The lab covers user setup, softphone configuration, internal call testing, call routing, and basic troubleshooting in a small business VoIP environment.
+I used this lab to practice setting up users, connecting softphone clients, testing internal calls, and checking how call routing works in a small business 3CX environment.

 ## Project Overview

-In this lab, I set up a small business VoIP environment and documented both the initial configuration process and selected support-style test scenarios.

-The project focuses on tasks that are relevant to help desk, IT support, and systems support roles, including:
+The lab started with the basic 3CX setup and then moved into a few support-style scenarios that felt more like real troubleshooting than just system configuration.

+The main areas covered in this project include:

-- user and extension setup
+- creating users and extensions
-- Windows softphone configuration
+- setting up the Windows softphone
-- internal extension calling
+- testing internal extension-to-extension calls
-- ring group configuration and validation
+- creating and testing a ring group
-- queue configuration
+- configuring a queue
-- IVR / digital receptionist setup
+- setting up an IVR / digital receptionist
-- office hours configuration
+- configuring office hours
-- troubleshooting documentation
+- documenting support-style scenarios

 ## Skills Used

 - User provisioning and extension management
 - Softphone setup and configuration
-- Internal call testing and validation
+- Internal call testing
-- Call routing configuration
+- Call routing setup
-- Ring group setup and testing
+- Ring group setup and validation
 - IVR configuration
 - Basic VoIP troubleshooting
 - Technical documentation
-- End-user support simulation

 ## Lab Environment